The European Timber Regulation (EUTR)

 Read more about EUTR on the website: http://ec.europa.eu/environment/forests/timber_regulation.htm maintained by the EU Commission.

 The objective of this guideline is to help Danish forest owners understand the requirements imposed by the EUTR so that they can take into account these requirements in their daily forest management operations.

 An important step in this regard is to define what Danish legislation Danish forest owners should be aware of in connection with the EUTR.

-In the guideline, the Agency for Water and Nature Management lists the Danish legislation Danish forest owners must be aware of in accordance with the EUTR.
+In the guideline, the Environmental Protection Agency lists the Danish legislation Danish forest owners must be aware of in accordance with the EUTR.

 The Competent Authority in Denmark: